A model of light pseudoscalar dark matter

-Let us now focus on the detection possibilities of dark matter in our framework.
-One very interesting method is to look for some excess of photon or charged particles from different directions of our sky which may come from the annihilation or the decay of dark matter particles.
-The dark matter decay is less constrained from the early Universe cosmology.
-The galactic and extra-galactic diffuse $X-ray$ or $\gamma-ray$ background put the most stringent bounds on the model parameters of decaying DM~\cite{Essig:2013goa}.
-The observations of the Fermi Large Area Telescope (Fermi-LAT) put limits on the weak-scale DM (mass $\mathcal{O}(100)$ MeV), having decay lifetime $\tau_{A_s^0}>10^{26}\,s$, many orders of magnitude larger than the age of the Universe~\cite{Ackermann:2012qk, Cirelli:2009dv}.
-The usual gamma-ray constraints from the Fermi-LAT do not apply for the masses $<\mathcal{O}(100)$ MeV.
-However, the instruments in the several other satellite-based experiments such as HEAO-1~\cite{Gruber:1999yr}, INTEGRAL~\cite{Bouchet:2008rp}, COMPTEL~\cite{kappadath}, EGRET~\cite{Strong:2004de} are sensitive to photons with energies well below a $\mathcal{O}(100)$ MeV.
-In this model, only HEAO-1~\cite{Gruber:1999yr} and INTEGRAL~\cite{Bouchet:2008rp} can put stringent constraints on the dark matter parameters as we are interested in the dark matter mass less than $\mathcal{O}(1)$ MeV.
+Let us now divert our attention towards the various dark matter detection prospects plausible in this framework.
+One interesting possibility is to look for the excess of photon or charged particles from different directions of our sky coming from the annihilation or the decay of dark matter particles.
+In this scenario, the dark matter decay is less constrained from the early Universe cosmology and the galactic and extra-galactic diffuse $X-ray$ or $\gamma-ray$ background puts the most stringent bounds on the model parameters for the decaying DM~\cite{Essig:2013goa}. \\ The observations of the Fermi Large Area Telescope (Fermi-LAT) put limits on the weak-scale DM (mass $\mathcal{O}(100)$ MeV), having decay lifetime of $\tau_{A_s^0}>10^{26}\,s$, many orders of magnitude larger than the age of the Universe~\cite{Ackermann:2012qk, Cirelli:2009dv}.
+Although the usual gamma-ray constraints from the Fermi-LAT do not apply for the $<\mathcal{O}(100)$ MeV masses, several other satellite-based experiments such as HEAO-1~\cite{Gruber:1999yr}, INTEGRAL~\cite{Bouchet:2008rp}, COMPTEL~\cite{kappadath}, EGRET~\cite{Strong:2004de} are sensitive to photons with energies well below $\mathcal{O}(100)$ MeV.
+In this particular framework with dark matter mass less than $\mathcal{O}(1)$ MeV, only HEAO-1~\cite{Gruber:1999yr} and INTEGRAL~\cite{Bouchet:2008rp} can put stringent constraints on the dark matter parameters.
 In Fig.~\ref{fig:gslMAs1}, we show~\footnote{We extract these data from Ref.~\cite{Essig:2013goa} where the authors have put bounds on the lifetime of a scalar dark matter decaying to two photons.
-We translate it into the interaction strength ($y_{s\ell}$), i.e. the interaction between dark matter, SM and mirror leptons, to constrain our model parameter space.} the limits coming from HEAO-1~\cite{Gruber:1999yr} and INTEGRAL~\cite{Bouchet:2008rp} in $y_{s\ell}-\text{vs}-M_{A_s^0}$ plane which puts a strong upper bound on the value of $y_{s\ell} \leq 10^{-6}- 10^{-7}$.
-However, as we are considering the non-thermal production of dark matter, the relic density can still be satisfied with smaller $y_{s\ell}$ as shown in the blue line in Fig.~\ref{fig:gslMAs1}.
+We translate it into the interaction strength ($y_{s\ell}$), i.e. the interaction between dark matter, SM and mirror leptons, to constrain our model parameter space.} the limits coming from HEAO-1~\cite{Gruber:1999yr} and INTEGRAL~\cite{Bouchet:2008rp} in $y_{s\ell}-\text{vs}-M_{A_s^0}$ plane which puts a strong upper limit on the value of $y_{s\ell} \leq 10^{-6}- 10^{-7}$.
+However, as we are considering the non-thermal production of dark matter, the relic density bound can still be satisfied with smaller $y_{s\ell}$ as shown in the blue line in Fig.~\ref{fig:gslMAs1}.